-The Teacher Preparation Program meets the five goal areas of the World-Readiness Standards for Learning Languages as outlined by the National Standards in Foreign Language Education.
-These five areas and their corresponding standards are as follows:
+B. Objectives for Students in Teacher Preparation Programs The Teacher Preparation Program meets the five goal areas of the World-Readiness Standards for Learning Languages as outlined by the National Standards in Foreign Language Education.
+These five areas and their corresponding standards are as follows: Communication: Communicate in Languages Other Than English

-- 1. Communication: Communicate in Languages Other Than English - Standard 1.1 Students engage in conversations, provide and obtain information, express feelings and emotions, and exchange opinions. - Standard 1.2 Students understand and interpret written and spoken language on a variety of topics. - Standard 1.3 Students present information, concepts, and ideas to an audience of listeners or readers on a variety of topics. - 2.
-Cultures: Gain Knowledge and Understanding of Other Cultures: - Standard 2.1 Students demonstrate an understanding of the relationship between the practices and perspectives of the culture studied. - Standard 2.2 Students demonstrate an understanding of the relationship between the products and perspectives of the culture studied. - 3.
-Connections: Connect with Other Disciplines and Acquire Information - Standard 3.1 Students reinforce and further their knowledge of other disciplines through the foreign language. - Standard 3.2 Students acquire information and recognize the distinctive viewpoints that are only available through the foreign language and its cultures. - 4.
-Comparisons: Develop Insight into the Nature of Language and Culture - Standard 4.1 Students demonstrate understanding of the nature of language through comparisons of the language studied and their own. - Standard 4.2 Students demonstrate understanding of the concept of culture through comparisons of the cultures studied and their own. - 5.
-Communities: Participate in Multilingual Communities at Home & Around the World - Standard 5.1 Students use the language both within and beyond the school setting. - Standard 5.2 Students show evidence of becoming life-long learners by using the language for personal enjoyment and enrichment.
+1. communicatio in Communicate in Eanguages other Than English Standard 1.1 Students engage in conversations, provide and obtain information, express feelings and emotions, and exchange opinions.
+Standard 1.2 Students understand and interpret written and spoken language on a variety of topics.
+Standard 1.3 Students present information, concepts, and ideas to an audience of listeners or readers on a variety of topics.
+2. Cultures: Gain Knowledge and Understanding of Other Cultures: Standard 2.1 Students demonstrate an understanding of the relationship between the practices and perspectives of the culture studied.
+Standard 2.2 Students demonstrate an understanding of the relationship between the products and perspectives of the culture studied.
+3. Connections: (Connections: Connect with Other Disciplines and Acquire Information Standard 3.1 Students reinforce and further their knowledge of other disciplines through the foreign language.
+Standard 3.2 Students acquire information and recognize the distinctive viewpoints that are only available through the foreign language and its cultures.
+4. Comparisons: Develop Insight into the Nature of Language and Culture Standard 4.1 Students demonstrate understanding of the nature of language through comparisons of the language studied and their own.
+Standard 4.2 Students demonstrate understanding of the concept of culture through comparisons of the cultures studied and their own.
+5. Communities: Participate in Multilingual Communities at Home & Around the World Standard 5.1 Students use the language both within and beyond the school setting.
+Standard 5.2 Students show evidence of becoming life-long learners by using the language for personal enjoyment and enrichment.